This is the procedure to make an 'initrd' ramdisk with rescue tools for raid.

 RAIDSTATUS=`/bin/cat /proc/mdstat | /usr/bin/grep md0`

-After all the file systems are dismounted (the root file system 'will not' dismount) add:
+After all the file systems are dismounted (the root file system

 # root device remains mounted RO